dials/dials/doc/sphinx/documentation/tutorials/3DED/Biotin.rst

 Find the file ``dials.scale.html`` and open it in a web browser.

 * Note the useful statistics by resolution shells.
-* Keep in mind that merging statistics from incomplete data are less reliable.
+* Keep in mind that merging statistics from incomplete and low multiplicity data are less reliable.
 It is generally best to wait to assess the final resolution cutoff until data from multiple crystals have been combined.
 * Scroll down the page a little and click |image019|.
 This brings up two graphs.
 Let’s focus on the "Scale and R\ :sub:`merge` vs batch" plot:
   |image020|